School Bus Accident Lawyer

 In Miami, the Perazzo Law Firm understands that placing your children in the care of a school bus driver is never easy, as the school bus driver is basically a stranger; at least at first.
 Though school buses are relatively safe, accidents involving school buses are quite common and injuries don't only occur while the school bus is in motion, but also when the bus is stopped.
 Getting on and off a school bus is equally as dangerous as being on a school bus in motion.
 In fact, and according to the National Center for Statistics and Analysis, the part of the ride which presents the most danger is getting on and off the bus, which can be the direct consequence of hasty and negligent motorists.
 When a child is struck by a moving vehicle when getting on or off the school bus, the consequences can end in serious bodily injury or even wrongful death in a school bus accident.
-In Miami, the Perazzo Law Firm knows all too well the effects negligent drivers can inflict on children boarding or getting off a school bus.
+In Miami, the Perazzo Law Firm knows all too well the effects negligent drivers, especially those using their cell-phones, can inflict on children boarding or getting off a school bus.
 For motorists trapped within the hustle and bustle of everyday life, every second counts and that can lead to motorists negligently zooming past school buses with absolute disregard for the warning lights that signal otherwise.
 Though school bus accidents that involve children boarding or getting off have negligent drivers at fault in 9 out of 10 school bus accident situations, the Perazzo Law Firm knows that drivers may also be held accountable.
 Figures published by the National Association of State Directors of Pupil Transportation Services reveal that close to 11,000 Florida motorists pass stopped buses every day within the 67 school districts that took part in the 2018 survey.

 SCHOOL BUS ACCIDENTS AND THE LAW

 In Florida, passing a school bus that is stopped and has its red safety lights flashing, is illegal by motorists.
 Sadly, the American School Bus Council states that this simple rule is regularly ignored by more than ten million motorists yearly.
 According to the Florida Highway Safety and Motor Vehicles, drivers may pass a stopped school bus on the opposite side of a roadway when there exists five feet or more of unpaved space that divide traffic lanes; with Miami-Dade and Broward leading the way.
 The Florida Highway Safety and Motor Vehicles imposes penalties on motorists that pass stopped school buses such as; moving violation with fines starting at $165 and four points on the negligent motorist’s license when passing on the opposite side of a stopped school bus.
 The fine can start at $265 if a motorist passes a school bus on the side that has children boarding or getting off a school bus.
-For negligent Regardless, traffic accidents still rank at the top when it comes to children injured in school bus related incidents.
+Regardless, traffic accidents still rank at the top when it comes to children injured in school bus related incidents.
 The Perazzo Law Firm recommends that in the event that motorist negligence leads to personal injury or wrongful death to a child getting on or off a school bus, the negligent motorist may be subject to:

 - 120 hours of community service